ian-fox/hanabi/docs/API Specification.md

     + 3: white
     + 4: yellow
     + 5: rainbow
+If c is a card in discard or play, the integer corresponds to its rank.

 In a player's hand, it is an object with the following fields:
 * `colour` (integer) - same as above